MLTST/MLTST/README.md

 ## Hi there 👋

 # 💫 About Me:
-:sparkles:I'm currently taking part in the data analytics bootcamp of Spiced Academy to improve my skills and develop<br>:metal:I'm experienced in team building, data management and interface management
+:sparkles:I'm currently taking part in the data analytics bootcamp of Spiced Academy to improve my skills and develop<br>:metal:I'm experienced in team building, data management and interface management<br>:innocent:I'm an authentic, empathatic and tolerant

 ## 🌐 Socials: